light roast | sweet & smooth

 Farmers - Eugenio Roblero, Froilan Roblero Cifuentes, Otoniel Roblero Cifuentes, and Omar Roblero Cifuentes

 Exporter - Mayan Harvest Coffee (owned by Rosalba Cifuentes Tovia)

 meet the farmers:

 At Succulent Coffee Roasters, we value our partners and seek out any opportunity to highlight their stories.
-“La Colina” is part of our Transparent Trade Collection and as such, the featured photos give you a behind-the-scenes look at the farm and the people behind the delicious coffee.
+“Chiapas Mayan Harvest” is part of our Transparent Trade Collection and as such, the featured photos (from our friends at Royal Coffee) give you a behind-the-scenes look at the farm and the people behind the delicious coffee.

 Coffee exporter Rosalba Cifuentes helps producers in her community earn higher prices for their coffee to reinvest in better agricultural practices.